 1.3.5.16.1 Performance Measure 1 – Stability

 In accordance with the Agency’s stability and Permanency goals and recognizing the importance of a Child’s completion of education and acquisition of life skills prior to aging out of child welfare programming, the Contractor shall promote Children’s retention in SAL Placement.
-A Child should not experience an unplanned discharge from SAL services during Placement, and the Contractor shall support a Child to remain in SAL through age 18 or older, as permitted by law and regulations.
+A Child shall not experience an unplanned discharge from SAL services during Placement, and the Contractor shall support a Child to remain in SAL through age 18 or older, as permitted by law and regulations, or discharges to a family or Positive Support System Placement.

-Gold Standard (payment of an additional 5% of the measurement quarter’s invoiced amount) - Greater than or equal to 60% of Children transitioning out of SAL in a measurement quarter are transitioning due to the upper age limit restriction of 18 years.
+Gold Standard (payment of an additional 5% of the measurement quarter’s invoiced amount) - Greater than or equal to 60% of Children transitioning out of SAL in a measurement quarter are transitioning due to the upper age limit restriction of 18 years or discharging to a family or Positive Support System Placement.
 This will be calculated for each measurement quarter.

-Silver Standard (payment of an additional 2.5% of the measurement quarter’s invoiced amount) - Greater than or equal to 50% and less than 60% of Children transitioning out of SAL in a measurement quarter are transitioning due to the upper age limit restrictions of 18 years.
+Silver Standard (payment of an additional 2.5% of the measurement quarter’s invoiced amount) - Greater than or equal to 50% and less than 60% of Children transitioning out of SAL in a measurement quarter are transitioning due to the upper age limit restrictions of 18 years or discharging to a family or Positive Support System Placement.
 This will be calculated for each measurement quarter.

 1.3.5.16.2 Performance Measure 2 – Aftercare Engagement